jedrzejwalega/jedrzejwalega.github.io/wip/lora.md

 2) **What dimensions should our adaptation matrix be?**
 The low-rank intrinsic dimension property of the model says that a fraction of its parameters should be enough to represent the patters learned by the model.
 But how many parameters is that exactly?
 400?
 1000?
 We can't just take a wild guess.

-### Rank Decomposition
+### Singular Value Decomposition

-Fortunately there is a mathematical technique that lets us address the above two questions at once.
+Fortunately there is a mathematical technique that lets us address the above two questions at once. **Singular Value Decomposition** (**SVD**) is a technique which I won't discuss here in detail, but I'll focus on the benefits it can provide us.

+SVD takes in a matrix and returns three other matrices.